What is an alleged father?

 In most states, alleged or putative fathers are entitled to notice of their alleged paternity and the proposed adoption plan.
 Their consent to an adoption may not be required, and the time they have to establish parental rights is limited.

 An alleged father may sign adoption paperwork

 An alleged father can sign adoption paperwork if he is agreeable to the adoption plan.
 He can sign consent paperwork, consenting to the adoption, or he can sign a waiver.
 In California, this is called the “Waiver of the Right to Further Notice of Adoption Planning.”
-The alleged father simply signs this form and has it notarized.
+He simply signs this form and has it notarized.
 Typically, we will send a traveling notary to an alleged father, at his convenience and at no charge to him.
-An alleged father must initiate a court action if he wishes to rescind this waiver after he has signed it.
+He must initiate a court action if he wishes to rescind this waiver after he has signed it.